B3none/cs2-retakes/README.md

 # CS2 Retakes
-Retakes plugin written in C# for CounterStrikeSharp
+CS2 implementation of retakes written in C# for CounterStrikeSharp.
+Based on the version for CS:GO by Splewis.

 ## Share the love
 If you appreciate the project then please take the time to star the repository 🙏